privacyguides/privacyguides.org/docs/os/macos-overview.md

 It's separated from the rest of the system, so even if the main processor is compromised, it should still be safe.

 You can think of the Secure Enclave as your device's security hub: it has an AES encryption engine and a mechanism to securely store your encryption keys.

+### Face ID and Touch ID

+Apple's Face ID and Touch ID features allow you to securely unlock your devices using biometrics.

+Your biometric data never leaves your device; it's stored only in the Secure Enclave.

+Face ID makes use of an infrared sensor projecting thousands of dots onto your face to create a sequence of 2D images and depth maps, which are randomized in a device-specific pattern to protect against spoofing.